Blue Star Mothers ship Christmas packages to SC service men and women overseas - South Carolina Radio Network

 “It can get expensive depending on what you’re buying and the mailing of the packages gets pricey,” she said.

-The Blue Star Mothers have shipped as many as 150 care packages at once.

-“We send out quite a few boxes throughout the year,” she said.

-The care packages include snacks like beef jerky, hard candy, popcorn, cereal, protein bars, granola bars, tuna, canned chicken or powdered drink mixes.
+She said the Blue Star Mothers have shipped as many as 150 care packages at once.
+The packages include snacks such as beef jerky, hard candy, popcorn, cereal, protein bars, granola bars, tuna, canned chicken or powdered drink mixes.
 They also contain personal care items such as toothpaste, toothbrushes, dental floss, washcloths, deodorant, shampoo, soap and baby wipes.
 Sometimes the recipients also request toys, games and Christmas decorations.
 Smith said the most important item in the box comes from the community.

-“I have been a Blue Star Mother for more than eight years now.
-My favorite part of the Holiday Troop Supply Drive is the first message we receive from a deployed service member after they’ve received a box.
-It’s often a quick email and sometimes it’s a letter with photos, always thanking us for the package and for thinking of them.
-To me, that ‘thank you’ is the best Christmas present ever,” said Roxy Sherman, Blue Star Mother.

 The Holiday Troop Supply Drive is the third care package and shipping event of the year.
-In total, since 9/11, the Midlands Chapter of Blue Star Mothers has sent more than 15,000 care packages to deployed service members.
+Since 2001, the Midlands Chapter of Blue Star Mothers has sent more than 15,000 care packages to deployed service members.

-“We do still have a lot of military overseas deployed and we want to give them things they may need and a little piece of home,” she said.
+“My favorite part of the Holiday Troop Supply Drive is the first message we receive from a deployed service member after they’ve received a box,” Roxy Sherman said.
+“It’s often a quick email and sometimes it’s a letter with photos, always thanking us for the package and for thinking of them.
+To me, that ‘thank you’ is the best Christmas present ever.”

 To donate or for more information, send an email to midlandsbsm@gmail.com.
-Or mail a donation to Blue Star Mothers, Midlands Chapter, P.O.
+You can also mail a donation to Blue Star Mothers, Midlands Chapter, P.O.
 Box 2364, Lexington, SC 29071.

-Blue Star Mothers of America, Inc. supports the efforts and sacrifices of active duty military, guard or reserves as well as veterans through activities and community projects.
-The organization also support families of the fallen.
+Blue Star Mothers of America, Inc. also support families of the fallen.
 Membership is open to all mothers (birth, step, adoptive, foster, grand or legal guardian) of a service member who is either currently serving or has been discharged from the armed forces of the United States.